-Violence, abuse and negligence
+Violence, Abuse and Negligence

 The Women’s Shelter - a safe place for women

-Always report violence against a child
+Violence against a child

 According to Icelandic Child Protection Law, everyone has a duty to report, to the police or child welfare committees, if there is suspicion of violence against a child, if it´s being harrassed or living under unacceptable conditions.

 The fastest and easiest thing to do is to contact 112.
 In case of violence against a child you can also get directly in contact with the child welfare committee in your area.
 Here is a list of all the committees in Iceland.